Things to Know About Night Sweats in Men and Women

 - Medicines taken to lower fever such as aspirin and acetaminophen can sometimes lead to sweating.

-When Should You Seek Medical Care for Night Sweats?
+When Should You Be Concerned About Night Sweats?

-Contact your health-care professional if you have persistent night sweats that do not resolve or if you have night sweats associated with fevers or any other troubling symptoms.
+Contact your doctor if you have persistent night sweats that do not resolve or if you have night sweats associated with fevers or any other troubling symptoms.

 To determine what is causing night sweats in a particular individual, a doctor must obtain a detailed medical history and often order tests to decide if an underlying medical condition is responsible for the night sweats.
 Depending upon the cause of the night sweats and an individual's medical history, tests may include blood tests, imaging studies (such as X-rays or CT scans), and further specialized tests.